ForkIt369/DUSA_iDAO/DUSA_MCP_Project_Plan.md

    - Bits entitle holders to a share of platform revenue
    - Bit holders receive discounted usage fees for MCP servers
    - Staked Bits earn additional rewards from platform growth
-   - Bits can be converted to other tokens or currencies through platform mechanisms
+   - Bits can be exchanged with other tokens through platform mechanisms
    - Bit holders receive priority in revenue distribution from MCP server usage

 4. **Curation Power**